-In order to determine stress ranges and cycle numbers from random input counting procedures are used.
-For this purpose LIMIT offers a standard rain flow algorithm which determines stress ranges at different levels and the corresponding load cycle numbers.
+In order to determine stress ranges and cycle numbers from random input, counting procedures are used.
+For this purpose, the LIMIT® fatigue analysis software offers a standard rain flow algorithm which determines stress ranges at different levels and the corresponding load cycle numbers.
 The stress ranges are ordered by magnitude and can be used to calculate the amount of damage, using the simple Miner damage accumulation rule.